 I’ve previously discussed issues an author faces in publishing a series—regardless of genre.
 Fortunately, the process of publication is seldom the responsibility of a single person.
 Of course, as the author, the quality of the final product reflects on you—for it is you who will be facing the public.

 As a reader, as well as an author, I have not heard of a book that arrives in a reader’s lap without flaws of one type or another.
 They may be barely perceptible, and actually may be a matter of choice rather than outright error.

 The process of finding errors can be simple or complicated.
 In writing a series, you probably have a written or mental list of flaws you’re prone to make.
-As I prepare for the publication of Murders of Conveyance and work to complete Yen for Murder, I’ve found that the following errors appear frequently:
+As I awaited publication of Murders of Conveyance [Winner for Fiction Adventure-Drama in the 2019 New Mexico-Arizona Book Awards] and the publishing of Yen for Murder, I’ve found that the following errors appear frequently: